 1. Websites’ History – The Way It Used to Be

 The Wayback Machine is a virtual space dedicated to archiving the web content and presenting it the way it used to look at different moments in the past.
-This ambitious project isn’t only a good deed for the online community, but it also has its practical purposes, as well.
+This ambitious project isn’t only a good deed for the online community, but it also has its practical purposes.
 You can analyze the previous design, map, content and structure of your competitors’ sites, along with the moments the major changes happened.

-When you have access to how a site used to look in terms of history and the changes that were performed on it’s easier to identify the types of improvements that your competitors thought were most relevant to their business.
+When you have access to how a site used to look in terms of history and the changes that were performed on, it’s easier to identify the types of improvements that your competitors thought were most relevant to their business.
 Unlike exclusively having access to the actual interface of a site, monitoring its step by step evolution puts the overall marketing efforts of your competitors into perspective.

 2. Spot Your Competitors’ Evergreen Content

 Evergreen content is a goldmine for any content marketer, regardless of the domain.
 See what kind of content works in the niche.
-Shareability is a matter of sustainable effort, and timeless articles are your best friends on this journey.
+Shareability is a matter of sustainable effort, and timeless articles are your best friend on this journey.

 3. Get Email Notifications When Your Competitors Rankings Change

 Triggering alerts to be notified on the spot when relevant tracking changes happen for keywords of your choice and your competitors’ can give you a sense of propriety in terms of what works in the niche as keyword-centric content.
-Of course, the alerts can be set on whichever keyword for any changes that you wish to monitor.
+Of course, the alerts can be set on whichever keyword, for any changes that you wish to monitor.

 Intelligence is the ability to adapt to change.
 Stephen Hawking

-Of course, when saying keywords we actually refer to idea-specific articles, documented in-depth and relevant in the industry – the keywords are simply the instrument for measuring content efficacy.
+Of course, when saying keywords we actually refer to idea-specific articles, documented in-depth and relevant in the industry; the keywords are simply the instrument for measuring content efficacy.

-While it goes without saying that your strategy should be based on clear marketing objectives, knowing when to adjust it as to correspond to the trend is as imperative as having a plan in the first place.
-Consequently, you can choose to set alerts on cognitiveSEO for other areas that interest you as well, such as link building and changes on your backlink profile.
+While it goes without saying that your strategy should be based on clear marketing objectives, knowing when to adjust them as to correspond to the trend is as imperative as having a plan in the first place.
+Consequently, you can choose to set alerts on cognitiveSEO tool for other areas that interest you as well, such as link building and changes on your backlink profile.

 4. Link Reclamation – Recover 404 Pages Link Juice

 There are all kinds of talks about opportunities you’re missing when not monitoring your competitors.
 Here’s one of the best examples.
-There are sites, in certain industry, whose products and services are the best part of a market share pie chart.
+There are sites, in certain industries, whose products and services are the best part of a market share pie chart.